Test in a live environment

 wb.SaveAsXml("DataTable_to_Excel_IronXL.xml")

-You can also save it with a custom delimiter.
+You can also save it with custom delimiter.

 The final output of the file looks like this:

-This article demonstrated how to create a DataTable with columns and rows in C# and then create an Excel workbook with a default worksheet using IronXL and export tabular data from DataTable to Excel and save in XLSX file format.
+In this article, we demonstrated how to create a DataTable with columns and rows in C#, followed by generating an Excel workbook with a default worksheet using IronXL.
+We then successfully exported the tabular data from the DataTable into an Excel file and saved it in the .xlsx format.